ApolloTang/mynote--bash-scripting/contents/redirections/note-on-redirections/the-order-of-redirects-matters-in-bash/README.md

 $ ./myscript.sh 2>&1  >file.txt
 error message
 ```
-An error message (`strerr` stream) is shown in the terminal and a file is created:
+An error message (`strerr` stream) is shown in the terminal, and a file is created:

 ```bash
 $ tree -F